 What are the different types of dental fillings?

 Performing dental fillings is called restorative dentistry.
-This is because the goal of fillings is to restore the original shape, size, and function of the original tooth.
+This is because the goal of dental fillings is to restore the original shape, size, and function of the original tooth.
 Dental fillings are also performed in order to seal the tooth that has a cavity or deficit, in order to stop further decay from bacteria.
 There are many different types of fillings.

-There are temporary fillings that are placed on the tooth for a short period of time to seal it and prevent bacteria from spreading inside.
+There are temporary dental fillings that are placed on the tooth for a short period of time to seal it and prevent bacteria from spreading inside.